Orange-OpenSource/python-ngsild-client/README.md

  The library primary purpose is to ease and **speed up the development of a NGSI Agent**.

- It can be of interest *especially in a Jupyter notebook or in an interactive interpreter* :
+ It also can be of interest *especially in a Jupyter notebook or in an interactive interpreter* :
  - to **design new DataModels**
- - to **explore and operate entities stored in a broker**
+ - to **explore and manipulate entities stored in a broker**
  - for **demos**, quick **proofs of concept** or **eductional purposes**

 ## Key Features